Stenciling 101

 It’s an incomplete list, but you can also check your cutter’s instructions to see whether it supports SVG cut files.

-• Cricut Explore Air
+• Cricut Explore (all versions)

-• Cricut Maker
+• Cricut Maker (all versions)

 • Silhouette CAMEO 2